Barr, DeVos speak at religious broadcasters forum

 Asked how her religious faith influences her work, DeVos said, “It basically is foundational to everything that I do.
 It does inform all my days, all of my decisions.”

-Jay Sekulow, one of the attorneys who defended President Donald Trump during his impeachment trial, was scheduled to be on a panel with DeVos, but he was unable to attend due to illness.
+Jay Sekulow, one of the attorneys who defended President Donald Trump during his impeachment trial, was scheduled to appear as well, but he was unable to attend due to illness.

 National Religious Broadcasters, or NRB, describes itself as an international association of Christian communicators.
 Members subscribe to a conservative statement of faith that includes a belief in the infallibility of the Bible, a belief that marriage is between one man and one woman and a belief that men and women have “distinct roles.”

-Note: This story was first published on Feb.
-26, 2020.
-It was updated on Feb.
-27, 2020, to CORRECT that attorney Jay Sekulow was scheduled to appear on a panel, though not with U.S. Education Secretary Betsy DeVos as an earlier version reported.
-He was unable to attend due to illness.